Miguelro/Udacity_MLOps_Project2/starter_files/README.md

 # Your Project Title Here

 *TODO:* Write an overview to your project.
+In this project we will perform a complete overview of the MLOps capabilities of AzureML tool, ranging from creating an AutoML experiment, publishing the best performing model through an endpoint, create a REST API documentation so as to know how to interact with the API, interact with the API, and finally encompass all this process in a pipeline that we can publish too.

 ## Architectural Diagram
 *TODO*: Provide an architectual diagram of the project and give an introduction of each step.